boots-edu/textbook/source/text/13-Recursion/recursion.md

 ## A simple Example

-Consider the porblem of computing factorial.
+Consider the problem of computing factorial.

 Factorial is defined as: _n! = n \* (n-1) \* (n-2) \* (n-3) \* ... \* 1_